TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

 #definition[
   *`Rational`*, *`Float`* and *`Double`* are the types used to deal with non-integral numbers.
 The former is used for fractions or rationals while the latter for reals with varying amount of precision.
 Rationals are declared using `%` as the viniculum(the dash between numerator and denominator).
 For example `1%3, 2%5, 97%31`.

+//suggest that we not mention `Float` at all
   `Float` or Floating point contains numbers with a decimal point with a fixed amount of memory being used for their storage.
 The term floating-point comes from the fact that the number of digits permitted after the decimal point depends upon the magnitude of the number.
 The same can be said for `Double` or Double Precision Floating Point which offers double the space beyond the point, at cost of more memory.
 For example
   ```
   ghci> sqrt 2 :: Float